Skip to main content

 The Pollinator Partnership

 The Pollinator Partnership offers 32 different planting guides to improve pollinator habitat, each one tailored to a specific ecoregion in the United States.
 Each guide is filled with an abundance of native plant and pollinator information.
-Enter your zip code to find your planting guide and download it for free here.
+Enter your zip code to find your planting guide.

 Pollinators visit flowers in their search for food (nectar and pollen).
 During a flower visit, a pollinator may accidentally brush against the flower’s reproductive parts, unknowingly depositing pollen from flower to flower.
 The plant uses the pollen to produce a fruit or seed.
 Many plants cannot reproduce without pollen carried to them by foraging pollinators.